-If a decision of "responsible" is reached, the Hearing Officer or University Conduct Board will make a recommendation to the Executive Director of Student Conduct or designee of Educational Outcomes based upon the nature of the code of conduct violation.
-Past violations of the Student Code of Conduct will be factored into the determination of the Educational Outcomes after a decision of responsibility has been reached.
-Previous conduct will not be considered in establishing whether a Referred Party is "responsible" or "not responsible" of the current charges.
+If a decision of "responsible" is reached, the hearing officer or hearing board will make a recommendation to the Executive Director of Student Conduct or designee of educational outcomes based upon the nature of the code of conduct violation.
+Past violations of the Student Code of Conduct will be factored into the determination of the educational outcomes after a decision of responsibility has been reached.
+Previous conduct will not be considered in establishing whether a referred party is "responsible" or "not responsible" of the current charges.

-A written decision will be issued, setting forth the findings on the charge(s) and the Educational Outcomes imposed.
+A written decision will be issued, setting forth the findings on the charge(s) and the educational outcomes imposed.
 Absent extenuating circumstances, the written decision will be issued as expeditiously as possible but in no event later than thirty (30) days after conclusion of the hearing.
 The determination letter will include factual findings and rationale for the decision, and present a complete description of the educational outcomes, if any.
 Appeal criteria and procedures will be outlined as well.

-All hearings before the University Conduct Board are recorded.
-Hearings before the Hearing Officer may be recorded at the discretion of the Hearing Officer.
+All hearings before the University hearing board are recorded.
+Hearings before the hearing officer may be recorded at the discretion of the hearing officer.
 Where audio or video recording is not made, a written summary of the hearing will be made.
 Any additional video, audio, stenographic, or photographic recording of any hearing is prohibited.